 The cuttings are in the ground.
 And now there’s something to look forward to.
 No, not a bunch of roots a year from now.
 It’s boiled Cassava waiting for us in the kitchen!

 My wife does some magic on the remaining mushrooms and some Choi from the Farmer’s Market.
 What a delightful combination of flavors and mouth-feel.

 Another great meal with my wife.
 Life is good!
 And will be better when I see the first shoots and then roots from my own Cassava.

 And then I’ll make some cuttings and share them.
 This is how I’ll do it:

 Cassava, with its historical and cultural ties, is a neat plant.
-Who would have thought that a Old Wyoming boy like me would be planting them in Florida while the rest of the nation is buried in winter snow.
+Who would have thought that a Old Wyoming boy like me is planting them in Florida while the rest of the nation is buried in winter snow.